 In the case of having created a classic type form , you will have the following options:

 - Option 2: Link to share.
-You will also have a link of the type www.acumbamail.com/newform/web/(...) that you can share directly (in Social Media, in a button of a campaign so that your subscribers complete the registration and automatically appear in your list included, etc.).
+You will also have a link of the type www.acumbamail.com/newform/web/ (...) that you can share directly (in Social Media, in a button on a campaign so that your subscribers complete the registration and automatically appear in your list included, etc.).

 - Option 3: Embedded HTML without styles.
 We also show you the HTML code so you can copy the form wherever you want without styles or feature.
 When you integrate it you must insert it into your page and give it these properties later.
 This option requires a periodic review for security updates, thus achieving greater effectiveness of your lists in your campaigns.

-- In addition, if you want to integrate your classic form into a landing page, you will have to go to the specific landing page and drag it from the page editor.
+- Also, if you want to integrate your classic form into a landing page, you'll need to go to the specific landing page and drag it from the page editor.